 Complaints and concerns

-If you have a concern about your care, or the care of a relative, we want to hear about it.
-Your feedback – both positive and negative – can help us improve the care we provide for you, your loved ones, and patients who need our services in the future.
+If you have a concern about your care, or the care of a relative, we want to hear from you.
+Your feedback – both positive and negative – helps us improve the care we provide to you, your loved ones and future patients.

 Your care will never be affected